-For instance, you set up a task list on your smartphone to visit a new client, and then pick up stamps and mail out letters, drop off dry cleaning, and go grocery shopping.
+For instance, you set up a task list on your smartphone to visit a new client and then pick up stamps, mail out letters, drop off dry cleaning, and go grocery shopping.
 You’ve also added the new client’s address to your personal information system contact list and calendar.

 You have your phone set up to use Google Navigator as a GPS for your car.
-The navigation system shows you where your client’s office is located on the map you’re following, and also shows you icons for nearby post offices, dry cleaning shops, and shopping centers.
+The navigation system shows you where your client’s office is located on the map you’re following and shows you icons for nearby post offices, dry cleaning shops, and shopping centers.